A Sensitivity-based Data Augmentation Framework for Model Predictive Control Policy Approximation: Abstract

 \section{Abstract}

-Recently, there has been a surge of interest in approximating the model predictive control (MPC) law using expert supervised learning techniques, such as deep neural networks (DNN).
-Approximating the MPC control policy requires labeled training data sets, which is typically obtained by sampling the state-space and evaluating the control law by solving the numerical optimization problem offline for each sample.
-The accuracy of the MPC policy approximation is dependent on the availability of large training data set sampled across the entire state space.
-Although the resulting approximate MPC law can be cheaply evaluated online, generating large training samples to learn the MPC control law can be time consuming and prohibitively expensive.
-This paper aims to address this issue, and proposes the use of NLP sensitivities in order to cheaply generate additional training samples in the neighborhood of the existing samples.
+Approximating model predictive control (MPC) policy using expert-based supervised learning techniques requires labeled training data sets sampled from the MPC policy.
+This is typically obtained by sampling the feasible state-space and evaluating the control law by solving the numerical optimization problem offline for each sample.
+Although the resulting approximate policy can be cheaply evaluated online, generating large training samples to learn the MPC policy can be time consuming and prohibitively expensive.
+This is one of the fundamental bottlenecks that limit the design and implementation of MPC policy approximation.
+This technical note aims to address this challenge, and proposes a novel sensitivity-based data augmentation scheme for direct policy approximation.
+The proposed approach is based on exploiting the parametric sensitivities to cheaply generate additional training samples in the neighborhood of the existing samples.